Throughout history, few names have inspired such terror as "Tamerlane."

 Timur 's Conquests Begin:

 Timur's wife died in 1370, freeing him to attack his erstwhile ally Hussein.
 Hussein was besieged and killed at Balkh, and Timur declared himself the sovereign of the whole region.
-Timur was not directly descended from Genghis Khan, so he ruled as an amir, rather than as khan.
+Timur was not directly descended from Genghis Khan on his father's side, so he ruled as an amir, rather than as khan.

 Over the next decade, Timur seized the rest of Central Asia, as well.